If you can't pay your car insurance deductible after an accident, there are options to consider.

 Before you choose your deductible, take the time to fully understand how basic car insurance works.
 Getting the full picture can help you become more confident on the road.

-Choosing a higher deductible may seem beneficial, because it costs a lot less up front or for monthly payments.
+A higher deductible may seem beneficial because it costs a lot less up front or for monthly payments.
 However, you must remember you’ll be required to pay a larger portion of your insurance claims if an accident occurs.

 Talk to your auto insurance agent to discuss your deductible options.
 They’ll take a close look at your situation and walk you through choosing the best premium and deductible for your budget.

 Can I Lower My Deductible Before Making A Claim?